dougstanley/cs43202-scavengerhunt/build_env/README.md

 README
 ======

+Random scripts I threw together to facilitate creating a file system hierarchy that was as random as possible.
+Something to start with when creating a scavenger hunt so I didn't have to manually create a bunch of dummy files and directories to hide the real content that the students will be searching for.

 - Requires a wordlist file

   - You can find one somewhere on the internet or, there may be one in